jameswachira394-lab/biasharaIQ/README.md

-uehehehhehehehehehdhhdheehhehjehehehehhehshshehhhehdhdjherhheheuhe# BiasharaIQ – Financial Intelligence Platform
+hshshdbhdbuehehehhehehehehehdhhdheehhehjehehehehhehshshehhhehdhdjherhheheuhe# BiasharaIQ – Financial Intelligence Platform

 BiasharaIQ is a financial intelligence system built for Kenyan micro, small, and medium enterprises (SMEs).
 It combines transaction tracking, AI-assisted categorization, M-Pesa payment integration, analytics, and a mobile-ready user experience.